 Introduction to LED grow lights

-By giving plants additional LED light they will grow faster and produce more foliage, allowing them become more lush and full plants, and who doesn't want that?!
+By giving your plants additional lighting they will grow faster and produce more foliage.
+Who doesn't want that?!

 Different LED Types for House Plants